SayvIlahsiav/SayvIlahsiav/README.md

 ### Flutter Development 📱

-I'm currently focusing on becoming a **Flutter Developer** and working on a gallery cleaning app that:
+I'm currently focusing on becoming a **Flutter Developer** and working on a top-secret project that:

-- 🖼️ Allows users to swipe and delete unwanted photos and videos.
+- 🤫 Involves a unique approach to organizing and managing digital media.
-- 📅 Organizes the gallery month-wise and album-wise.
+- 🧩 Combines intuitive user interactions with advanced functionality.
-- 📊 Provides statistics on cleaning patterns.
+- 📈 Provides insightful data to enhance user experience.

 ### Game and Mobile Software Development 🎮📱